jguady/SplitCoffee/README.md

 ## Running the Program

-The program was created using Python 3.13 and tested on windows.
+The program was created using **Python 3.13** and tested on **Windows 10**.
 Pycharm was used to develop the program.

-Windows can be a bit finnicky to get python programs to run but ideally it should be as easy as:
+Windows can be a bit finnicky to get python programs to run, but ideally it should be as easy as
 ```shell
 python .\splitcoffee\runner.py
 ```